ClointFusion/ClointFusion/docs/index.rst

 *Using EXE:*

-Windows users can download EXE pre-loaded with Python 3.9 and ClointFusion package: |Windows_EXE_Link|
+Windows users can download |Windows_EXE_Link| pre-loaded with Python 3.9 and ClointFusion package:

 .. |Windows_EXE_Link| raw:: html